 Mortgage interest rates are a key factor in the affordability of real estate.
 The higher the interest rate, the less affordable real estate becomes.
-Interest rates are affected by inflation which was low during 2008 at 0.1 percent and increased somewhat to 2.2 percent for the three months ended March 2009.
-Mortgage interest rates are also affected by the prevailing long term interest rates, particularly the United States 10-year treasury securities.
-Today, both inflation and the 10-year treasury securities are near historic lows.
-These low rates are reflected in the near historic low 30-year fixed-rate mortgage interest rate reported by Freddie Mac as averaging 4.84 percent with an average of 0.7 percent origination points for the week ended May 7, 2009.
-During the same period in 2008, the 30-year fixed rate mortgage averaged 6.05 percent.
-The decline in interest rates has helped homeowners qualify for refinancing of mortgages and have contributed to lower monthly payments and increased affordability for those seeking to purchase residential property.
-This improved affordability is one likely reason why residential real estate sales volumes nationally have been increasing since July of 2008.
-March 2009 California sales volumes of new and resale houses and condominiums rose 47.4 percent from March 2008.
+Interest rates are currently near historic lows.
+Freddie Mac reports for July 2009, the 30-year fixed-rate mortgage interest rate averaged 5.22% with an average cost of 0.7 points.
+Last year at this time, the interest rate on the same loan averaged 6.43% and cost 0.6 points.
+The lower interest rates have helped homeowners qualify for mortgages and provided those seeking to purchase residential property with lower payment rates and increased affordability.
+This improved affordability is one likely reason why residential real estate sales volumes have been increasing since July 2008.
+In June 2009, California sales volumes of new and resale houses and condominiums rose 25.5% from June 2008.

 Median home prices have declined from their highs in 2005 and 2006.
-The median sales price of an existing California home was \$223,000 in March 2009, representing a 37.7 percent drop from \$358,000 in March 2008.
-These declines in value have caused great difficulties for residential owners and their lenders.
-Owners desiring to sell property often must face selling at prices less than their acquisition cost, resulting in a loss to the owner.
-Lenders on properties often find the decline in values has tightened their available equity, or in some instances, resulted in their loan being larger than the value of the property securing their loan.
+The median sales price of an existing California home, as reported by Dataquick, was \$246,000 in June 2009, a 10.0% increase from March 2009 but a 25.0% drop from \$328,000 in June 2008.
+These value declines from 2008 have caused great difficulties for residential owners and their lenders.
+Owners desiring to sell property often must face the prospect of selling at prices less than their acquisition cost, resulting in a loss to the owner.
+Lenders on secured properties often find the decline in values has tightened their lendable equity or in some instances resulted in their loan being larger than the collateral property is worth.
 In the current environment, borrowers owning residential properties may find it difficult to refinance or sell their properties.
-This situation may cause or even force borrowers to hold their existing financing longer than they normally would have chosen or originally anticipated due to the lack of other financing alternatives or the inability to sell and pay off the existing debt through a property sale.
+This situation may cause or even force borrowers to hold their existing financing longer than they normally would choose or originally anticipated due to the lack of other financing alternatives or the inability to sell the property and pay off the existing debt through property sale.

-Should borrowers encounter difficulty in making their mortgage payments or paying off a loan at its maturity, the lender will have to decide whether to work with the borrowers to assist them through a period of financial difficulty or proceed with legal remedies under the loan documents, such as foreclosure of the property.
-Slow and longer sales periods and often lower property values, coupled with a general lack of financing alternatives and tough underwriting standards have forced many borrowers and lenders to make these difficult choices.
+Should a borrower encounter difficulty in making their mortgage payments or paying off a loan at its maturity, the lender must decide whether to work with the borrowers to assist them through a period of financial difficulty or proceed with remedies provided in the loan documents, often resulting in a foreclosure of the property.
+Slow and longer sales periods and often lower property values, coupled with a general lack of financing alternatives and stringent underwriting standards have forced many borrowers and lenders to make these difficult choices.